Varnani/pywd2015-qt5/README.md

 python -m pip install python-qt5
 ```

-However, for the latest version of Python (3.7+) Windows 10 users may have to modify
+However, for the latest versions of Python (3.7+) Windows 10 users may have to modify
 the command as shown below:

 ```shell